-- Exemplification planning by Purple Mash and NCCE Teach Computing has been used to support short term planning. - The computer science aspects of Computing are taught discretely through the use of Espresso Coding, Scratch, Purple Mash and NCCE Teaching Computing. - Cross-curricular links are identified in our Cornerstones topics each term. - Key skills in information technology are developed through Multimedia and Handling Data threads and are integrated into learning in other curriculum areas. - E-safety is developed at the beginning of each academic year through PSHE and builds the skills and understanding of Digital Literacy.
-Project Evolve resources assist the teaching of each of the 330 statements from the Internet Safety's (UKCIS) framework "Education for a Connected World" (https://www.gov.uk/government/publications/education-for-a-connected-world) Government document.
-Opportunities for technology as a tool to support learning and teaching in all areas are identified in curriculum planning.
+- Exemplification planning by Purple Mash has been used to support short term planning. - The computer science aspects of Computing are taught discretely through the use of Espresso Coding, Scratch and Purple Mash. - Cross-curricular links are identified in our Cornerstones topics each term. - Key skills in information technology are developed through Multimedia and Handling Data threads and are integrated into learning in other curriculum areas. - E-safety is developed at the beginning of each academic year through PSHE and builds the skills and understanding of Digital Literacy. - Opportunities for technology as a tool to support learning and teaching in all areas are identified in curriculum planning.